wassname/scrape_r_rational/data/cache2/cf8ojs.md

 >           forgotten altogether, which was
 >           even worse (those thoughts
 >           were mine, and I wanted them).
+>
 > Does anyone have experience with this method?
 Did you find it at all effective?
 Are their any guides to this I could read, any recommendations you could offer?
->

->> **u/_brightwing** [+5]  *Feathered menace**
+>> **u/_brightwing** [+4]  *Feathered menace* (14 hours later)
 >>
 >> I regularly keep a journal and it is fascinating how different our emotional states can be from one moment to the next.
 It's soothing to be  to write down all these things that happened and gives me an opportunity to think about them from different angles.
 I'm careful not to plunge myself into maladaptive self reflection though (like power or victim fantasies about a negative social interaction) and keep things constructive.
 Putting my thoughts into words are so useful to keep track of them this way.
+>>
 >> I used to write them out, but now it's just more convenient to type them out - I can search through older entries easier this way.
 I'd recommend using something like evernote so you can jot down things on the go too.
 Every six months I archive them into an epub.
->>

-> **u/xamueljones** [+5]  *My arch-enemy is entropy**
+> **u/xamueljones** [+6]  *My arch-enemy is entropy* (5 hours later)
 >
 > Whelp due to an unacceptably high risk of getting cavities and after 3 of them, I got my wisdom teeth out today.
+>
 > I opted to be awake for the procedure and decided to scribble down what I felt while high as a kite in the car ride back.
 Already a few hours afterward I have forgotten what it felt like to be in that altered state but it's really interesting to reread what I wrote.
+>
 > Does anyone have any questions about wisdom teeth removal or want me to share my drugged up notes?
->

->> **u/ChiefofMind** [+4] *
+>> **u/ChiefofMind** [+4]  (5 hours later)
 >>
 >> When I've been in a similar position, my drugged up self was terrified of dying as I regained sobriety.
 Is that something you experienced?
 Or at least wrote about?
->>

->>> **u/xamueljones** [+6]  *My arch-enemy is entropy**
+>>> **u/xamueljones** [+4]  *My arch-enemy is entropy* (10 hours later)
 >>>
 >>> Here's my notes as I was scribbling down my impressions within 20 minutes of getting up afterwards.
 I deliberately left in the messed up punctuation:
+>>>
 >>> >Surgery was very weird and interesting
 >>> >
 >>> >Started breathing laughing gas which smelled like rubber and mint